 Q17: How important are film music and audiovisual content for Shemaroo Bollywood?

 Film music and audiovisual content play a significant role.
-We have a robust collection of music videos, which we distribute on platforms like YouTube.
+We have a robust collection of music videos, which we deploy on platforms like YouTube.
 Songs remain a vital part of the content ecosystem and contribute to Shemaroo’s overall content offering.

 Q18: Lastly, what are the plans for 2025?

-The plan for 2025 is to strike a balance between our existing catalog and newer movie releases.
+The plan for 2025 is to strike a balance between our existing catalogue and newer movie releases.
 By newer movies, I’m referring to films from the past decade to a decade and a half.
 This ensures there’s a strong recall value for the audience while also providing syndication value.

 We’ll focus on these across four key verticals: YouTube and Facebook, ShemarooMe- OTT platform; and the Telco segment for wider distribution.
 Ultimately, the goal is to create a diverse mix that includes timeless classics from the 80s and 90s alongside more recent releases, to cater to a broad range of audiences.